Chien-Mu/conifd/README.md

 # Shell Scripts

-* ## online and offline
+* ## online.d and offline.d folder
-  When a interface status changes, scripts in /etc/pingcheck/online.d/ or /etc/pingcheck/offline.d/ are called and provided with INTERFACE environment variables, similar to hotplug scripts.
+  When a interface status changes, scripts in /etc/conifd/online.d/ or /etc/conifd/offline.d/ are called and provided with INTERFACE environment variables, similar to hotplug scripts.

   | Variable      | Description                                                                           |